Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 Don’t let the fluffy, 5-star “Tom Wang and his team truly care about your success” reviews lull you into joining FBA Masterclass.

-However, if you ask me?
+But if you ask me?

 Tom’s gotten greedy and now lives too high off the hog for FBA Masterclass to be worth it at this point.